Engineering & Manufacturing: Design & Development T Level (Level 3)

 Employer Set Project

 The employer-set project provides the opportunity to develop and apply a range of core skills and knowledge which are important for employability.
 This is an externally set project by an employer where you might be asked to design a solution to a given engineering problem, or to re-engineer a product, component, or engineering system to improve it.
-This will require you to use a range of skills and knowledge from materials, systems, maths, science, design, etc. as well as organisational, problem solving, evaluation, research and analysis skills to name a few.
+This will require you to use a range of skills and knowledge to solve an engineering problem and design a solution which you will model in CAD.

 Occupational Specialisms: